-As a student, you must also possess the following abilities, with or without reasonable accommodation, for completion of undergraduate courses:
+As a student, you must also possess the following abilities, with or without reasonable accommodation, for completion of undergraduate or pre-health courses:

 - Ability to perform in all laboratory and classroom settings without posing a threat to herself/himself, to the safety and well-being of fellow students.